Recently, I’ve found myself talking a lot about vulnerability and what it takes to let down our masks and show up as our True Selves.

 Yes, the current education landscape, can at times feel harsh, brutal and a very unsafe place to show up as our True selves, but it is necessary.
 Our schools, our young people need to be led by leaders who understand, as in the words of American author Brene Brown, ‘You can’t get to courage without walking through vulnerability.’

-It is my belief now that every school leader should have access to this invaluable form of support to ensure that when we fall down, we are supported to get back up again with renewed focus and energy and carry on towards our dream.
+It is my belief that every school leader should have access to this invaluable form of support to ensure that when they fall, they are supported to get back up again and to carry on towards their dream.
+However, often such support can be one of the hardest things to find.

 That’s why I am now offering free “Coaching for The Soul” support calls for school leaders to ensure that no School Leader would have to struggle to find the support they need.